 In situations where a psychological disorder precedes a substance abuse problem, trauma is frequently at the root.
 Traumatic experiences may lead back to childhood neglect, adolescent abuse, or something that happened during adulthood.
 Most commonly, people dealing with addictions don’t know that they’re also victims of a mental health issue.
 In fact, many have never received a formal diagnosis.

-Treating drug addiction and a psychological disorder at the same time calls for concerted action, which may include:
+Treating drug addiction and a psychological disorder at the same time calls for concerted action, which may include the following addiction therapies:

 - Cognitive behavioral therapy that focuses on dysfunctional thinking modification